10yard/dkafe/readme.md

 As well as an emulator number,  the roms can be given a recording emulator number (e.g. 2 for DK Wolf recordings).
 This provides emulator details for when the rom is launched in recording mode.
 Set to zero to disable recording.

 If there are multiple entries for the same slot number then the first valid entry will be used.
-This allows the optional roms *dkongjr* and *dkong3* to become active when they are provided.
+This allows the optional roms *dkongjr*, *dkong3* and *ckongpt2* to become active when they are provided.

 The special subfolder name `shell` can be used when you want to launch a batch file or shell script.
 Create a .bat or .sh file inside the `/shell` subfolder.
 The emulator number can be left blank.